ahabra/input-field/README.md

     `Maximum value of %v`.
 15. `number-message`: The message to show when the value must be a number.
 16. `integer-message`: The message to show when the value must be an integer.
-17. `showrules`: Boolean.
+17. `showrules`: true, false, or onerror.
 Default is true.
 Show or hide validation rules.
+      When is value is `onerror`, the rules list will show only if the field is invalid.
 18. `tooltip`: String.
 If provided, a question parm icon is displayed at the end of the label.
 When User clicks on the label a tooltip will pop up.
 19. `options`: A comma separated list of options used with `set` type.